dpurohit108/DH110-F22-DHRUVP/README.md

 ## High-Fidelity Prototype

 Following all of the research and testing mentioned above, it was time to create the high fidelity (fully functioning) prototype.
 The goal of this step was to bring together the interface design along with elements from the low fidelity prototype and digitized wireflow to create a fully functioning website.
 This prototype was a great way for me to see how the website flowed, given the design changes that I wanted to make.
+Prior to creating the high fidelity prototype, the digitized wireflow was re-created using the interface design.
+This can be found [here](https://www.figma.com/file/70jzqqbnqGPVP5KZgTsiL1/Updated-Flow?node-id=0%3A1&t=hHNvR5jRHP892VcB-1).

 The following tasks are supported by this interactive prototype: